llondon6/PhenomXCP/README.md

 -- Lionel London, londonl@mit.edu, l.t.london@uva.nl, pilondon2@gmail.com

+## Notes and Action Items (12/21)

+* We proceed tuning the low-level ringdown frequency, thus allowing changes to propagate to various aspects of the PhenomXAS layer

+* Both amplitude and phase ansatz depend on the ringdown frequency -- if this frequency is to be tuned, it must either be tuned for only one, or both simultaneously

+- [ ] Decide on approach for tuning `fring` and `fdamp`

+*

 ## Notes and Action Items (11/21)

 **General idea for tuning**: Use `XLALSimIMRPhenomXASGenerateFD` as primary python interface (see previous notes).
 It takes as input a `LALDict`, `lalparams`, which can be setup to store parameters for amplitude and phase deviations.